allpix-squared/allpix-squared/examples/radial_strip/README.md

 ---
 # SPDX-FileCopyrightText: 2022 CERN and the Allpix Squared authors
 # SPDX-License-Identifier: CC-BY-4.0
-title: "Radial Strip"
+title: "Radial Strip Detector"
-description: "Simulation of a radial strip detector"
+description: "Simulation of a silicon detector with radial strip electrodes"
 ---

 This example simulates a radial strip detector, which features a trapezoidal shape and strips fanning out radially from a common focal point.